OS2World/UTIL-WPS-Doodle-Screen-Saver/README.md

 Doodle-ScreenSaver
 ==================
-WPS - Screen Saver for OS/2 and eComStation.
+WPS - Screen Saver for OS/2, ArcaOS and eComStation.

 LICENSE
 ========